AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        Default: 7.
 Higher numbers allow more computation at the expense of time.
        For lossless, generally it will produce smaller files.
        For lossy, higher effort should more accurately reach the target quality.
-   * - ``jpegxl:speed``
-   	 - int
-     - Sets the decoding speed tier for the provided options.
-Minimum is 0 (slowest to decode, best quality/density), and maximum is 4 (fastest to decode, at the cost of some quality/density).
-Default is 0.
    * - ``jpegxl:photon_noise_iso``
      - float
      - ISO_FILM_SPEED.
 Adds noise to the image emulating photographic film or